poojarai2356/elite-python-internship/README.md

 >a.) menu -> by which we can select option to perform certain operation like searching, insertion, deletion and so on..
 > b.) multiple product additon -> we can add multiple product at a time.
 >  c.)multiple product deletion ->  we can delete multiple product at a time.
+>  d.) work on json file for data storage.

 About us: